 We feel happy when our birthdays are remembered and celebrated by our friends.
 It is a sign that they love us.
 We should do the same when it’s their birthday.
 Because they’re expecting birthday wishes from us.
 Otherwise, it would be so rude and disappointing.

 If you have a Turkish friend whose birthday is coming up soon, why don’t you hit them right in the feels by wishing them a happy birthday in Turkish?
 Oh, you don’t know Turkish?
 No worries!
 We’re here to help you learn Turkish.

 Keep reading below to learn how to say Happy Birthday in Turkish and much more related to birthdays!

 Turkish people usually celebrate their birthdays with their friends and family separately.
 For example, I celebrate my birthday with my family in the daytime and go out with my friends in the evening to celebrate my birthday again.

-Giving gifts, eating a birthday cake, and blowing the candles are must-dos of birthday ceremonies in Turkey.
+Giving gifts, eating a birthday cake, and blowing out the candles are must-dos for birthday ceremonies in Turkey.

 How To Say Happy Birthday In Turkish?

 There are many ways of celebrating someone’s birthday in Turkish.
 The most commonly used phrase is ”iyi ki doğdun” and ”doğum günün kutlu olsun” both of which correspond to a happy birthday in English.